 Because individuals often stay with extended family homes for years and even for their entire life, we want to make sure that the individual matches with the right provider.
 It’s a mutual selection process and often requires multiple meetings between the individual and the extended family home.

-Q: How does KVC support extended family homes?
+How does KVC support extended family home providers?

-Miller: Throughout the licensing process, we answer questions, talk you through the process and train all extended family homes.
+Throughout the licensing process, we answer questions, talk you through the process, and provide training.
 We also provide extended family homes with:

 - 24/7 on-call crisis support